BLADEHEDA/DR-JOKES-APP/README.md

 -Changes made on the main branch are not visible unless mered
 - A slider is implememed using splide js
--The Project is solely  a fron end project that uses an Api that would provided to us
+-The Project is solely  a fron end project that uses an Api that would provided to us On this link would you find important resources about courses